imgautamm/SRERepo/README.md

 3. **CI/CD Integration**: Configuring GitHub Actions to handle dependencies and run the pipeline seamlessly without errors.

 ## Improvement Ideas
-1. **Dynamic Configuration**: Implement environment variables for database credentials and file paths to make the pipeline more flexible.
-2. **Error Handling**: Improve error handling in Python scripts to address unexpected issues like missing files or connection failures more gracefully.
+1. **Error Handling**: Improve error handling in Python scripts to address unexpected issues like missing files or connection failures more gracefully.
-3. **Testing**: Incorporate unit tests for Python scripts and end-to-end testing of the pipeline to ensure robustness.
+2. **Testing**: Incorporate unit tests for Python scripts and end-to-end testing of the pipeline to ensure robustness.
-4. **Scaling**: Use cloud storage and parallel processing to handle larger datasets and improve performance.
+3. **Scaling**: Use cloud storage and parallel processing to handle larger datasets and improve performance.

 ## LLM (Large Language Model) Usage
 A **Large Language Model (LLM)**, specifically **ChatGPT**, was used to assist in generating parts of the code and YAML configuration for the project.
 The model helped with:
 - Writing and optimizing Python scripts.
-- Utilized it to create documentation needed.
+- Utilized it to create the documentation needed.